Near-Optimal Best-of-Both-Worlds Fairness for Few Agents

 Each agent~$t$ then evaluates all three partitions and selects the one whose minimal-valued bundle (according to her own valuation) is maximal (the {best} {worst-case-value guarantee} partition).
 We denote this partition as $\mathcal{M}^t$.
-After this selection step, it follows that no agent prefers another agent's partition in terms of the minimal-valued bundle. } \paragraph{Stage 2 : Run \cref{alg:three-agent-construction}.}{We then execute the three-agent algorithm \cref{alg:three-agent-construction} as described in \cref{thm:bobw-poly-approx}, modifying Line~4 (the initialization of $\{A,B,C\}$) so that $\{A,B,C\}$ equals $\mathcal{M}^t$ for each agent $t$.
-In other words, instead of initializing Line~3 independently for each agent with an approximate MMS allocation generated by the FPTAS, we ``skip" Line 3, and instead set $\{A,B,C\}$ in Line 4 to equal the agent's chosen partition $\mathcal{M}^t$.
+After this selection step, it follows that no agent prefers another agent's partition in terms of the minimal-valued bundle. } \paragraph{Stage 2 : Run \cref{alg:three-agent-construction}.}{We then execute the three-agent algorithm \cref{alg:three-agent-construction} as described in \cref{thm:bobw-poly-approx}, modifying Line~2 (the initialization of $\{A,B,C\}$) so that $\{A,B,C\}$ equals $\mathcal{M}^t$ for each agent $t$.
+We do not run \cref{alg:realloc} in this case.
+In other words, instead of initializing Line~2 independently for each agent with the output of \cref{alg:realloc} on an approximate MMS allocation generated by the FPTAS, we instead set $\{A,B,C\}$ in Line 2 to equal the agent's chosen partition $\mathcal{M}^t$.

 The algorithm outputs six allocations, consisting of $\mathcal{X}^i$ and $\mathcal{Y}^i$, and 9 certificates $\mathcal{C}^j_i$ for every $i,j\in [3]$.

 \paragraph{Stage 3 -- Using \cref{alg:two-agents-efx} to fix cut-and-choose errors.}